Governors Island: Coast Guard operation

 On December 31, 1965, the Army base was formally decommissioned and the installation became a Coast Guard base.
 At that point, most of the World War II-era buildings on the island's southern tip were still standing.
 The Coast Guard consolidated its operations at Governors Island, making the island the Coast Guard's largest installation.
 The island was used as a base of operations for the Atlantic Area Command and its regional Third District command.
 By 1985, the island had a population of 4,000 personnel and 1,000 family members.
 It was also homeport for U.S. Coast Guard cutters, including USCGC Gallatin (WHEC-721), USCGC Morgenthau (WHEC-722), and USCGC Dallas (WHEC-716).

 The Coast Guard split the island's operations among seven divisions, and began making various improvements such as adding a boat marina and the world's first search-and-rescue training school.
 By 1972, the Coast Guard had opened some apartment blocks on the southern portion of Governors Island, which replaced the temporary World War II-era buildings on that site.
 The golf course and open space in the center of the island were preserved during this wave of development.
 Liggett Hall was converted to classrooms, and other historic structures were preserved and restored.
-A community of Coast Guard members began to develop on the island, and it came to include a fire and police department, banks, stores, churches, an elementary school, a movie theater, a motel, and even a bowling alley and a Burger King.
+A community of Coast Guard members began to develop on the island, and it came to include a fire and police department, banks, stores, churches, an elementary school, a movie theater, a motel, a bowling alley, and a Burger King fast-food restaurant.